-- You will be interviewed by a Supplementary Benefit Officer who will ask you for information about your income, other assets and household dependants.
-This is required in order to work out how much benefit you will be entitled to, if any.
+- You will be interviewed by a Staff member who will ask you for information about your income, other assets and household dependants.
+We need this to in order to find out if you will be entitled benefit .
 The information you are asked to give is treated as strictly confidential.

 - If you are entitled to receive supplementary benefit, you may be visited in your home by a visiting officer who will discuss your circumstances and the amount of benefit to which you are entitled.
 You are legally required to report any changes in your circumstances to this office as soon as they occur.

 - Benefit is normally paid on a weekly basis directly into a bank account.
 If you do not have a bank account, you will need to visit a bank and ask to open an account.
 Basic bank accounts are available from a number of banks.

 - More information on how to claim supplementary benefit is available in the Supplementary Benefit leaflet (SPB2) in the downloads section of this page.

 - Anyone claiming supplementary benefit who is under pensionable age and all dependants who are of working age (i.e. over school leaving age but under pensionable age) and who have left full-time education, must also be in full-time remunerative work, or acting in compliance with work requirements relating to them, in order to be eligible for supplementary benefit.
 More information about 'work requirements' is provided in the supplementary benefit leaflet (SPB2) provided in the downloads section of this page.